ruiyangge/CMN_visualization/README.md

 Take a look at the dashboard [here](http://ruiyangge.github.io/CMN_visualization/).

-p.s.
 Special thanks to the [SIMEXP group](https://simexp.github.io/lab-website/) for sharing their [Brainsprite library](https://brainsprite.github.io/index.html).